A 14-Year-Old Asks: When Should I Get a VPN? - Slashdot

 Not to mention that such parenting sets kids up for a lucrative career in IT security, with thwarting such MitM attempts without parents noticing it being the first ITSEC project.

-Think carefully how you set it up (Score:3)
+Think carefully how you set it up (Score:4, Insightful)

 if your laptop/phone can connect into your home VPN, then what you carry with you, maybe in another country, could be inspected by border-police/... and they would have access to your home network from their country.
 Do you want that ?
 Making things easy for you will also make things easier for people who you might not like.